vuejs/docs/src/guide/conditional.md

 `v-if` is "real" conditional rendering because it ensures that event listeners and child components inside the conditional block are properly destroyed and re-created during toggles.

-`v-if` is also **lazy**: if the condition is false on initial render, it will not do anything - the conditional block won't be rendered until the condition becomes true for the first time.
+`v-if` is also <b>lazy</b>: if the condition is false on initial render, it will not do anything - the conditional block won't be rendered until the condition becomes true for the first time.

 In comparison, `v-show` is much simpler - the element is always rendered regardless of initial condition, with CSS-based toggling.